sandhyaparna/Data-Science/Statistics/Misc.md

 ##### Detecting Outliers
 * Beyond the range of -1.5 x IQR to 1.5 x IQR
 * Out of range of 5th and 95th percentile
-* 3 or more standard deviation away from mean
+* 3 or more standard deviation away from mean - z score
+*

 Cook’s Distance plot - Residuals vs Leverage Plot